 Use the three triangles to fill these outline shapes.
 Perhaps you can create some of your own shapes for a friend to fill?

-Can you fit the tangram pieces into the outline of this shape.
-How would you describe it?
+Can you fit the tangram pieces into the outline of this junk?

 Can you fit the tangram pieces into the outline of the child walking home from school?

-Can you fit the tangram pieces into the outlines of these clocks?
+Can you fit the tangram pieces into the outline of these rabbits?